Sunday, September 25, 2016

 Remote village along the rail line

-& a very quiet station too
+& another very quiet station too.

 As a post script, it is worth noting that Dorothy Carrington, an eminent author, also lived in Ajaccio.
 She used her time to investigate history and ethnography of this once wild and isolated island (I’m guessing well before any tourist boom) documenting her findings into compelling travel books.
 I was lucky to lay my hands on a copy of “The Dream Hunters of Corsica” a 1999 published study of occult practices peculiar to the island that date back, certainly well before Christian times.
 Her contribution to recording a practice so easily lost is exceptional.
 She also wrote about Napoléon; “Napoléon and his Parents on the Threshold of History” if you’re keen to follow up on his history.
 For those interested in Art facts, Dorothy Carrington was married for a time (1942-1966) to painter, Sir Francis Rose.